 The union executive board at Telsa Coil Inc. is a little worried.
 Their contract negotiations begin in just 3 months.
 In the three years since their last contract there have been lots of changes in the workplace.
 Membership has increased because new work was brought in the plant, but at the same time some of the old work was moved to Mexico.
 Departments that once were the strength of the union now are half their size.
+New departments with a lot of new workers make up a large part of the shop.
+Telsa is located in a state that prohibits union shops.

 Keeping the members informed is one of the basic elements necessary for building and maintaining strong and effective local unions — and a local newsletter can play an important role in helping build good communication.